Requesting legal services

 How do I request legal services?

-- Instructions should be addressed to the Legal Office by means of a completed and signed Request for Legal Services form (RFLS Form in interactive PDF version attached for ease of completion).
-Addressing the matters contained in this Form will help ensure that your request for legal services is dealt with properly and with a minimum turnaround time.
-Please note, that a Request for Legal Services form must be signed by the Executive Dean or Director.
+- Instructions should be addressed to the Legal Office by means of a completed and signed Request for Legal Services form.
+Completing this form will help ensure your request is dealt with properly and with a minimum turnaround time.
+The Request for Legal Services form must be signed by the Dean or Director.
 In some cases approval from the appropriate Deputy Vice-Chancellor may be required.

 - Research contracts must be approved by Research Services and the Request for Legal Services form must be signed by the Deputy Vice-Chancellor (Research) or Director, Research Services.

 - Where a Partner Agreement (private provider) is proposed (whether international or local), the Request for Legal Services form must be signed by the Pro-Vice Chancellor (International).
 A Proposed Partner Agreement (docx, 1.4mb) form must also be completed and approval from the International and Partners Committee obtained.
 A Request for Legal Services form is not required for this.